lzctony/data-512-a1/README.md

 [Software available under the Apache 2 license](http://www.apache.org/licenses/LICENSE-2.0)

 ## Pagecouts & Pageview Data
-We collect the data for all months from both APIs in a Jupyter Notebook.
+Collect the data for all months from both APIs in a Jupyter Notebook.
 Then save the raw results into 5 separate JSON source data files.
 * **The legacy Pagecounts API** ([documentation](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Legacy_Pagecounts), [endpoint](https://wikimedia.org/api/rest_v1/#!/Pagecounts_data_(legacy)/get_metrics_legacy_pagecounts_aggregate_project_access_site_granularity_start_end))
 it provides access to desktop and mobile traffic data from January 2008 through July 2016.
 When collecting the pagecout data, it's different from the pageviews data, there is not parameter agent, so we don't have to choose.